 The most significant advantage of using both apps simultaneously is the reduction of downtime in between orders.
 Why is downtime bad?
 Well, say you were working on just one platform, and you have just completed an order and are waiting for the next one.
 The app won’t reimburse that time you spent waiting, so you’re wasting money by waiting around.

 But what if you get an order on both apps at the same time?
 Which do you choose?
 Postmates or DoorDash?

 In this case, we’d advise you to prioritize orders from DoorDash over Postmates.
-After all, DoorDash penalizes you for not accepting an order it shows you, so prioritizing the app will maintain your ratings.
+After all, DoorDash shows a guarantees pay before you accept the job.

 But with more or less similar pay rates and features, we’d say you’re fine using either at the end of the day.